 Risotto alla Milanese - Saffron Risotto

 Coming from Milan, you understand how this fascination would be easily satisfied by our city's most famous recipe: Risotto alla Milanese.
-Considering we have a delicious saffron in our shop from the Marche region, it seemed only fair to share a recipe that is probably one of the oldest in our books.
+It seemed only fair to share a recipe that is probably one of the oldest in our books.

 Ingredients for 4 people